-$$Z = 1/(z-i)$$ (11.35)
+$$Z = 1/(z-i) (11.35)$$

 to the configuration in the z plane shown in Example 8.
-The upper boundary in the z plane is given by z = x + i $x \le 0$.
-With this used in the above equation we have Z = 1/x $x \le 0$ from which it becomes evident that that upper semi-infinite boundary is mapped into the negative real axis in the Z plane.
-The lower boundary in the z plane, the infinite line y = 0 $-\infty < x < \infty$ maps into Z = 1/(x - i).
+The upper boundary in the z plane is given by z=x+i $x\leq 0$.
+With this used in the above equation we have Z=1/x $x\leq 0$ from which it becomes evident that that upper semi-infinite boundary is mapped into the negative real axis in the Z plane.
+The lower boundary in the z plane, the infinite line y=0 $-\infty < x < \infty$ maps into Z=1/(x-i).
 The denominator in this expression is never zero which means that that as x varies all the corresponding values in the Z plane lie on a circle.
 If x=0 Z=i which maximizes |Z|.
-Thus, the image of the real axis in the z plane is the circle having radius 1⁄2 and center at Z=i/2.
+Thus, the image of the real axis in the Z plane is the circle having radius 1⁄2 and center at Z=i/2.
 The arrangement is shown below

 Suppose now that the in the Z plane that the boundary on the negative real axis is maintained at 1 volt while the circular boundary described above is maintained at zero volts.
 We want an expression for the potential everywhere between these 2 conductors.
+Let us turn our attention to the w plane.
 Note that Eq.(11.21)